 - Click Add a rule.

-- Under Enforcement, select whether enforcement of this organization policy should be on or off.
+- In the Enforcement section, select whether enforcement of this organization policy is on or off.

-- Optionally, to make the organization policy conditional on a tag, click Add condition.
+- Optional: To make the organization policy conditional on a tag, click Add condition.
 Note that if you add a conditional rule to an organization policy, you must add at least one unconditional rule or the policy cannot be saved.
-For more details, see Setting an organization policy with tags.
+For more information, see Setting an organization policy with tags.

 - If this is a custom constraint, you can click Test changes to simulate the effect of this organization policy.
 For more information, see Test organization policy changes with Policy Simulator.

 - To finish and apply the organization policy, click Set policy.
-The policy will take up to 15 minutes to take effect.
+The policy requires up to 15 minutes to take effect.

 gcloud